-Top 10 Incoming Freshman Classes in College Hockey for 2012
+Looking for the 2012 Top 10 Incoming Classes in College Hockey?

 The first weekend of college football has just wrapped up which can only mean one thing for hockey fans, the start of the college hockey season is right around the corner.
+Time to get out your jerseys and find help with choosing a goalie mask to wear.
 Programs have holding captains practices since players got onto campus and the first official day of practices is less than a month away.

 Now that players have followed through on their college commitments and are at their respective schools, it is time to look at which schools have the best incoming freshmen for the 2012-13 season.
 At practices, many of these freshmen have already begun to make an impact at their new school.
 Traditional powers like Michigan and Boston College reload after successful 2011-12 seasons while schools such as Nebraska-Omaha and Providence are set to bounce back after losing seasons with a talented incoming class.